898 898 8787

 6. How much black pepper should be consumed daily?

-There is no exact recommended dose, but a pinch to half a teaspoon of black pepper per day in cooking is usually considered safe.
-Excessive intake may cause digestive discomfort and should be avoided.
+There is no fixed recommended dose, but a pinch to half a teaspoon of black pepper daily is generally safe.

 7. Is it safe to eat black pepper daily?

-Yes.
-It is safe for most individuals to consume black pepper daily in small culinary amounts.
-Regular moderation is key, as excessive intake may lead to acidity, stomach irritation, or discomfort, especially in individuals with sensitive digestion.
+Yes, black pepper is safe to consume daily in small amounts.
+Excess intake may cause acidity or stomach discomfort, especially in sensitive individuals.

 Leave a comment